What is an IPO and how does it work?

-When an IPO has happened, you can start trading or investing in shares, as you would any other shares on the stock market.
-Open an IG account to:
+Once an IPO is complete, you can start trading or investing in shares on the secondary market.
+With us, you’ll be able to:

 Remember, if you’re trading, you can profit from upward or downward share price movements.
-But if you’re investing in shares, you can only profit from rising share prices and dividend payments – if made by the company.
+But if you’re investing in shares, you can only profit from rising share prices and dividend payments – if the company makes them.

 The length of the IPO process can vary, depending on how well it’s being managed and coordinated.
-The first step is a financial audit of the company, which can be the longest part of the process – especially if the company’s books are not in order.
+The financial audit stage – which is the first stage of a company going public – can be the longest, especially if the company’s books are not in order.